The non-local repercussions of partial jamming in dense granular flows: Plane shear flow

-\textit{Mechanism of cluster formation}\textemdash Figure \ref{Fig:ShearBands}(a-d) show a snapshot of the local velocity gradients within two flows with different inertial numbers.
-Local velocity gradients are quantified by the tensor $\bm{F}^i$, which is defined for each grain $i$ by considering its relative velocity $\bm{v}^{i,j}$ and distance $\bm{l}^{i,j}$ to its Voronoi neighbours $j$ (as shown in figure \ref{fig:system}c) by employing the formula \cite{rognon2015long}: $ \bm{F}_{\alpha \beta}^i \equiv \frac{\partial v_\alpha}{\partial x_\beta}\Bigr|_i = \langle \bm{l}^{i,j} \otimes \bm{l}^{i,j} \rangle^{-1} \bullet \langle \bm{l}^{i,j} \otimes \bm{v}^{i,j} \rangle $, where $\bullet$ and $\otimes$ represent the tensor product and outer product, and $\langle \cdot \rangle$ represents the average over all $j$ neighbours of grain $i$.
+Figure \ref{Fig:ShearBands}(a-d) show a snapshot of the local velocity gradients within two flows with different inertial numbers.
+Local velocity gradients are quantified by the tensor $\bm{F}^i$, which is defined for each grain $i$ by considering its relative velocity $\bm{v}^{i,j}$ and distance $\bm{l}^{i,j}$ to its Voronoi neighbours $j$ (as shown in figure \ref{fig:system}(b)) by employing the formula \cite{rognon2015long}:

+where $\bullet$ and $\otimes$ represent the tensor product and outer product, and $\langle \cdot \rangle$ represents the average over all $j$ neighbours of grain $i$.
 The components $F_{yx}$ and $F_{xy}$ shown on figure \ref{Fig:ShearBands}(a-d) denote a rate of shear deformation parallel and orthogonal to the flow direction $x$, respectively.
 It appears that the shear is localised on multiple shear bands both in the flow direction and in the transverse direction.
 These two directions correspond to the direction of maximum shear stress in the flow, given that the two normal stresses are equal (see Fig. \ref{fig:system}(c)).
-This mechanism of multiple and orthogonal shear banding creates a lattice of highly sheared zones delimiting the boundaries of cluster of grains subjected to little if any shear deformation.
-Figure \ref{Fig:ShearBands}(h) shows that the local vorticity is nearly constant within clusters with a value close to $\dot\gamma /2$, further evidencing that clusters rotate like rigid bodies.
+This mechanism of multiple and orthogonal shear banding creates a lattice of highly sheared zones \cite{falk1998dynamics, falk2011deformation} delimiting the boundaries of cluster of grains subjected to little if any shear deformation.
+Figure \ref{Fig:Plastic} illustrates this mechanism.
+Figure \ref{Fig:ShearBands}(h) shows that the local vorticity is nearly constant within clusters with a value close to $\dot\gamma /2$, which further confirms that clusters rotate like rigid bodies.